About the Board

 • Treasurer - Theresa Keown, PhD, LPC, NCC

-Theresa L. Keown, PhD, LPC, NCC / Assistant Professor, Program Director, and Park Hills Coordinator for the Master of Science in Clinical Counseling program at Central Methodist University’s College of Graduate and Extended Studies (CGES), Park Hills location.
-Originally, from Glendale Heights, IL, graduated from Chicago State University with a Bachelor of Arts - emphasis in Psychology, later earning a Master of Science degree in Counseling from the University of Wisconsin – Whitewater; (CACREP-accredited) in 2003 with an emphasis in community mental health, marriage and family counseling.
-She is a Licensed Professional Counselor in the state of Missouri, a National Certified Counselor and is currently ASIST and EMDR trained and is DBT-informed.
+Theresa L. Keown, PhD, LPC, NCC / Associate Professor, Program Director for the Master of Science in Clinical Counseling program at Central Methodist University’s College of Graduate and Extended Studies (CGES), digitally delivered, Treasurer for Missouri Mental Health Counselors Association.
+Originally, from Glendale Heights, IL, graduated from Chicago State University with a Bachelor of Arts - emphasis in Psychology, later earning a Master of Science degree in Counseling from the University of Wisconsin – Whitewater; (CACREP-accredited) in 2003 with an emphasis in community mental health and marriage, and family counseling.
+She is a Licensed Professional Counselor in the state of Missouri, a National Certified Counselor and is currently ASIST and EMDR and Gottman Level 1 trained and DBT-informed.
 Employed by CMU since 2006, pursuit of the continued improvement and expansion of the Clinical Counseling program has been paramount.
-Current and previous experience as a therapist spans across populations of children, adolescents, families and couples in a variety of venues including clinics, residential treatment facilities and private practices, in-home therapy since 2003.
+Current and previous experience as a therapist span across all demographic populations of children, adolescents, families, and couples in a variety of venues including clinics, mandated clients, residential treatment facilities and private practices, therapeutic treatment foster-care, in-home therapy since 2003.
 Professional memberships include the American Counseling Association and the Association for Counselor Education and Supervision, American Mental Health Counselors Association, Missouri Mental Health Counselors Association, along with various other organizations.
-Owner of Caring Connections Counseling, LLC.
+Treasurer for Missouri Mental Health Counselors Association since 2017.
+Owner of Caring Connections Counseling, LLC

 • Secretary – Kathryn Beskrowni, LPC, LCMHC, NCC, MEd